An FLRW Cosmology with a Chameleon Field: General Field Equations

-These equations are the general field equations of a chameleon theory.
-However, to have a specific solution, one has to apply the initial (or boundary) conditions or symmetries considered in the specific model.
-In the next section the specific forms of these equations in the cosmological frame are derived.
+These equations are the general field equations of this theory.
+However, to have a specific solution, one has to apply the boundary conditions and/or symmetries to the field equations.
+In the next section the specific forms of these equations in the cosmological framework are derived.